simonecossaro/PresidentialHacking/home.md

 ## Exploiting

-UUsing Gobuster with the vhost option allows the discovery of subdomains.
+Using Gobuster with the vhost option allows the discovery of subdomains.
 With the dictionary used (/dirbuster/wordlists/directory-list-2.3-medium.txt), a single subdomain was found: datasafe.votenow.local.

 The subdomain's web page features an access panel to "phpMyAdmin."
 By entering the previously obtained credentials, it is possible to log in and access a SQL database containing the hash of an admin user's password.